VODF/vodf-docs/source/specification/level-1/index.rst

 StandardIRF
 ~~~~~~~~~~~

-For VODF, we define a commonly used definition of the :term:`IRF`, which
+For VODF, we provide a commonly used decomposition of the :term:`IRF` that
 separates the response :math:`\hat R` from the background rate :math:`B`.
 This
 is convenient since :math:`\hat R` is usually computed from simulations, while
 :math:`B` can be computed from observed data using blank fields.
 Then, the